Canon 1D Mark IV vs XC10

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XC10 has a lens built in, whereas the 1D Mark IV is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D Mark IV and their specifications in the Canon EF Lens Catalog.

 As can be seen in the images above, the 1D Mark IV has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
+The power pack in the XC10 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.